Ukraine Aid Delay Came 91 Minutes After Donald Trump Call To Volodymyr Zelensky, Newly Released Emails Show

 Funds can only be delayed with Congressional approval, and the reasons for the holdup must not be kept secret.
 But in the case of the Ukraine funds, according to the CPI report, OMB officials were never told the reasons for the Ukraine aid delay, and Trump obviously did not seek Congressional approval.

-Officials inside OMB found Trump’s order to hold back the Ukraine aid so disturbing that two career officials simply quit their jobs rather than become involved in the scheme, budget official Mark Sandy testified to the House Intelligebe Committee in the impeachment investigation last month.
+Officials inside OMB found Trump’s order to hold back the Ukraine aid so disturbing that two career officials simply quit their jobs rather than become involved in the scheme, budget official Mark Sandy testified to the House Intelligence Committee in the impeachment investigation last month.